Sofia Polgar: Biography

 Polgar was born into a Jewish family in Budapest.
 She and her two sisters were part of an educational experiment carried out by their father László Polgár, in an attempt to prove that children could make exceptional achievements if trained in specialist subjects from a very early age—László's thesis being that "geniuses are made, not born".
-He and his wife Klara educated their three daughters at home, with chess as the specialist subject.
+He and his wife Klára educated their three daughters at home, with chess as the specialist subject.
 They also taught their daughters the international language Esperanto.

 In the 1986 World under-14 championship she finished second to Joël Lautier and was declared world under-14 girls champion.

 In 1989, at the age of 14, she stunned the chess world by her performance in a tournament in Rome, which became known as the "Sack of Rome".
 She won the tournament, which included several strong grandmasters, with a score of 8½ out of 9.
 Her performance rating according to New in Chess was 2879, one of the strongest performances in history.

 Polgar finished second to Helgi Grétarsson at the World Junior Chess Championship 1994 in Matinhos, Brazil.

 She played for the Hungarian team in four chess Olympiads, winning several team and individual medals.